History of Chinese cuisine: Qing dynasty

-Post-Dynastic China
+Post-dynastic China

 After the end of the Qing dynasty, the cook previously employed by the Imperial Kitchens opened-up restaurants which allowed the people to experience many of the formerly inaccessible foods eaten by the Emperor and his court.
 However, with the beginning of the Chinese Civil War, many of the cooks and individuals knowledgeable in the cuisines of the period in China left for Hong Kong, Taiwan, and the United States.
-Among them were the likes of Irene Kuo who was an ambassador to the culinary heritage of China, teaching the Western of the more refined aspects of Chinese cuisine.
+Among them were the likes of Irene Kuo who was an ambassador to the culinary heritage of China, teaching the Western world of the more refined aspects of Chinese cuisine.

 Since the founding of the People's Republic of China, the nation has suffered from a series of major food supply problems under the Chinese Communist Party.
 Poor, countryside provinces like Henan and Gansu experienced the worst.
 By January 1959 the food supply for residents in Beijing was reduced to 1 cabbage per household per day.
 Many peasants suffered from malnutrition, and at the same time increasing the amount they handed over to the state.
 Beginning in 1960, the Great Chinese Famine contributed to more problems due to bad government policies.
 During this time there was little to no advancement in the culinary tradition.
 Many fled to neighbouring Hong Kong and Taiwan to avoid starvation.

 In Beijing in the 1990s, a Communist-style cuisine, which is also called Cultural Revolution cuisine or CR cuisine has also been popular.
 Other recent innovations include the Retro-Maoist cuisine, which cashed in on the 100th anniversary of Mao Zedong's birthday, whether it was officially endorsed or not.
 The menu includes items such as cornmeal cakes and rice gruel.
 In February 1994 the Wall Street Journal wrote an article about Retro-Maoist cuisine being a hit in China.
 Owners of a CR-style restaurant said, "We're not nostalgic for Mao, per se.
 We're nostalgic for our youth."
 The Chinese government has denied any involvement with Retro-Maoist cuisine.

 One of the cuisines to benefit during the 1990s was the Chinese Islamic cuisine.
 The cuisines of other cultures in China have benefited from recent changes in government policy.
 During the Great Leap Forward and Cultural revolution of the 1970s, the government pressured the Hui people, to adopt Han Chinese culture.
 The national government has since abandoned efforts to impose a homogeneous Chinese culture.
 In order to revive their rare cuisine, the Huis began labeling their food as "traditional Hui cuisine".
 The revival effort has met with some success; for example, in 1994 the "Yan's family eatery" earned 15,000 yuan net income per month.
 This was well above the national salary average at that time.

 Crocodiles were eaten by Vietnamese while they were taboo and off limits for Chinese.
 Vietnamese women who married Chinese men adopted the Chinese taboo.